• Skip to primary navigation

 This is an overview of the instructions.
 For the complete directions just scroll down to the bottom!

-2. Place the peaches in boiling water.
+3. Place the fresh peaches in boiling water.
 Remove from the water and immediately plunge the peaches into a cold water ice bath.
-Then carefully peel, pit and chop peaches finely.
+Then carefully peel off the peach skin, remove the pit and chop peaches finely.

 🔪 Equipment